System paradoxes

 P4 - The harder the problem, the weaker the institution

 For economies with significant market failures, the institutional capability required to address those failures is precisely what tends to be absent.
 The problems most requiring government capability are those where government capability is weakest.
 Time alone does not resolve this.
 Weak institutions produce ineffective interventions, which fail to generate the evidence and feedback that would help those institutions improve.
 Each programme cycle repeats the same approach because the capability to evaluate and learn from the previous one was never built.
+This is the canonical Capability Trap dynamic - the substantive treatment of why isomorphic mimicry produces this self-reproducing pattern across the African ecosystem support architecture sits in System Structures and (Stalled) Acceleration.

 P8 - Scaling ventures create jobs; policy ignores them